avezraj/st2contrib/packs/aws/README.md

 http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html#Using_CreateAccessKey

-If you would like to use the IAM role assigned to the instance stackstorm is running set the key and secret to null and set the region.
+If you would like to use the IAM role assigned to the instance coditation is running set the key and secret to null and set the region.
 ```yaml
 ---
 setup: